 “Byron was dead!
 I thought the whole world was at an end,” he once said, speaking of those bygone days.
 “I thought everything was over and finished for everyone — that nothing else mattered.
 I remembered I walked out alone, and carved ‘Byron is dead’ into the sandstone.”” – Anne Isabella Thackeray, Lady Ritchie, Records of Tennyson, Ruskin, and Robert and Elizabeth Browning (1892)

 The Greeks mourned Lord Byron far more than his English counterparts, and to this day, Byron is considered a hero of Greece.
-It is also rumoured that his heart remained at Missolonghi.
+It is also rumored that his heart remained at Missolonghi.